 One important distinction regarding all the Doctor Who examples above is that, while a reset button has been pressed, memories of the reset events remain with at least one character (naturally, the Doctor) and occasionally others.
 "The Big Bang" is specifically built around this concept, while in the case of Donna Noble, the episode "The End of Time" establishes that she still retains the memories of her adventures, but they are suppressed.

 In the show's earliest years, the TARDIS console had a literal reset button in the Fast Return Switch.
-It only appeared in "The Edge of Destruction," and the First Doctor intended it to take Ian and Barbara home.
+It only appeared in "The Edge of Destruction", and the First Doctor intended it to take Ian and Barbara home.
 Unfortunately, the damn thing didn't work right, and the TARDIS hurtled back in time toward the Big Bang.
-The Fast Return Switch was never used again.
+The Fast Return Switch was never used again, or even mentioned in the Classic Series.

 Every time Monk appears to be making progress psychologically, some event in the episode will traumatize him even further.
 (For example: a blackmailer impersonates Trudy, an actor playing him has a psychotic break...)